jattoabdul/mssn-center-ilorin/README.md

-# MSSN Center Ilorin
+# MSSN Centre Ilorin

-> Welcome to the MSSN Center Ilorin.
-The purpose for which the MSSN Center Ilorin was developed is to receive, administer and support Islam.
+> Welcome to the MSSN Centre Ilorin.
+The purpose for which the MSSN Centre Ilorin was developed is to receive, administer and support Islam.

 ## Method 1: Local Build Setup